XvrTeo/Book-Search-Engine/README.md

 ## Description

 This is a MERN stack application using the Google Books API and operates as a book search engine.
+Using the starter code with a fully functioning Google Books API search engine built with a RESTful API, it has now been refactored to be a GraphQL API built with Apollo Server.
 Apart from book searching, users have the ability to register and log in to their accounts in order to save their favorite books.

 ## Screenshots

-Logging in
+Logging in:

 ![Screenshot](./assets/01-Login.jpg)

-Search for books
+Searching for books:

 ![Screenshot](./assets/02-Search.jpg)

-Saved two books
+Saved two books:

 ![Screenshot](./assets/03-Saving.jpg)

-Displaying saved books when clicking on "See Your Books"
+Displaying saved books when clicking on "See Your Books":

 ![Screenshot](./assets/04-Saved.jpg)

-Deleted one of the books
+Deleted one of the books:

 ![Screenshot](./assets/05-Delete.jpg)

-In MongoDB
+What's reflected in MongoDB:

 ![Screenshot](./assets/06-MongoDB.jpg)

 ### Links:

-1. URL of the functional, deployed application: https://dashboard.heroku.com/apps/ancient-anchorage-14832
+1. URL of the functional, deployed application: https://ancient-anchorage-14832.herokuapp.com/

 2. URL of the GitHub repository: https://github.com/XvrTeo/Book-Search-Engine